 TL;DR (months later,) – the text is: WIFI colon S colon SSIDNAME semicolon T colon WPA semicolon P colon PASSWORD semicolon semicolon.
 Also updated link to vCard below.

 Side note – every QR code generating website that keeps contacting me: this is how to do without your service for purposes of creating something manually in like, a label maker.
 I am not linking to you.
-I know you want SEO of this, but when I link to places that auto generate it, this defeats the purpose.
+I know you want SEO juju from this article, but when I link to places that auto generate it, this defeats the purpose.

 I’m playing with a Niimbot D11 at the moment in case you’re wondering, I don’t see an option to scan a code and generate one.
 I may be missing something.